bircibrain/computingguide/docs/fmri-preprocessing/mriqc.md

 {:toc}

-[MRIQC](https://mriqc.readthedocs.io/en/stable/) is a BIDS-App for minimal preprocessing of fMRI and anatomical data focused on calculating image quality metrics (IQMs) as part of a scan quality assessment workflow.
+[MRIQC](https://mriqc.readthedocs.io/en/stable/) is a BIDS-App for quality control of fMRI and anatomical data focused on calculating image quality metrics (IQMs) as part of a scan quality assessment workflow.
+MRIQC does not return processed data; try [fmriprep](fmriprep) for getting preprocessed data.

 ## Installation